Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM Setup.md

 Inside your app, you will need to insert some code to send specific events to GTM.

 ## Signup
-After a successful signup :
+After a successful signup, add this piece of Javascript :
 ````
 dataLayer.push({
   'event': 'signup',